 Fire engineering is still focused around safety but takes into account additional additions in a more holistic approach to the assessment and implementation of any fire safety systems.

-Using fire safety engineering SGW can demonstrate that prescriptive standards don’t apply or that they can be circumnavigated because further safeguards have been put in place that allow for styles and sections of a building that are not normally permissible to be acceptable and safe.
+Using fire safety engineering, SGW can demonstrate that prescriptive standards don’t apply or that they can be circumnavigated because further safeguards have been put in place that allows for styles and sections of a building that is not normally permitted to be acceptable and safe.